cubenlp/ChatTool/README.md

 ## Features

-* TODO

-## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.
+* update documentation of the repo.